TheophileMt92/theophile-mouton/work experience.md

 - Collaborated on research projects, providing assistance with statistical programming.
 - Processed and cleaned large databases to ensure data integrity and usability.
-- Created data visualizations to effectively communicate complex information.
+- Created data visualisations to effectively communicate complex information.
 - Conducted multivariate statistical analyses to uncover patterns and trends.
-- Utilized machine learning models for predictions and classification tasks.
+- Utilised machine learning models for predictions and classification tasks.
 - Led the development and writing of scientific manuscripts, contributing to peer-reviewed publications.
 - Co-supervised an MSc student on assessing the vulnerability of Marine Protected Areas to land-based impacts.